dzintars/monorepo/README.md

 yarn add prettier eslint-config-prettier eslint-plugin-prettier --dev

+This equivalent of npm/yarn publish --access public Learna does not support --access flag.

+## How to set up this project

+After you cloned this repository you should install all dependencies.
+Do it with `yarn run bootstrap`.
+It will run lerna bootstrap and will look for dependencies for every package in `./packages` directory.

+## How to publish

+Sign in into your NPM registry by `npm login`

 To publish public NPM package in your module package.json you need to add:

 ```json